 - Type the name of the link, as you would like it to appear, in the Menu link title box.

-- The description box is a place where you can write a short description about the link, which shows up as a "tool tip" when you mouseover the menu item.
+- The description box is a place where you can write a short description of the link, which shows up as a "tooltip" when you mouseover the menu item.

 - Be sure that the item you select is the home page of your department.
 In the example above, "Welcome to Drupal" would be the home page of this group.

-- If this is a subpage of an existing page, select that page as the "Parent item" intead of the department.
+- If this is a subpage of an existing page, select that page as the "Parent item" instead of the department.

 - "Weight" determines where the link will sit in the menu.
 The weighting options range from -50 to +50.
-Negative weights are lighter, and will sit higher in the menu.
-Positive weights are heavier, and will sit lower in the menu.
+Negative weights are lighter and will sit higher in the menu.
+Positive weights are heavier and will sit lower on the menu.